Gun laws in Illinois: Other state laws

 The law banning the sale of assault weapons has been the subject of a number of challenges in state and federal courts.
 At the state level, on January 20, 2023, a circuit court issued a temporary restraining order against the law, which was upheld on appeal; in the following weeks, several other circuit courts issued similar orders.
 On May 16, the Illinois Supreme Court heard a consolidated case challenging the law.
 On August 11, 2023, in a 4–3 decision, the Illinois Supreme Court ruled that the assault weapons ban does not violate the state constitution.
 At the federal level, on February 17, 2023, a federal judge denied a motion to block the law, calling it "constitutionally sound".
 On April 25, a second federal judge declined to block the law.
 On April 28, a third judge blocked the law statewide, but on May 4 the block was put on hold by an appellate judge.
 On May 17, the U.S. Supreme Court declined to issue a temporary injunction against the ban on sales of assault weapons.
 On June 29, a three-judge panel of the 7th U.S. Circuit Court of Appeals heard a consolidated case challenging the law.
 On November 3, 2023, the appeals court ruled that the law does not violate the Second Amendment.
 On December 14, 2023, and on July 2, 2024, the U.S. Supreme court again refused to block the law.
 On November 8, 2024, a federal judge ruled that the assault weapons ban is unconstitutional.
 On December 5, 2024, a three-judge panel of the 7th Circuit Court of Appeals kept the law in place pending further appeals.
+On July 9, 2026, a federal appeals court overturned the lower court's ruling, ruling that Illinois's assault weapons ban does not violate the Second Amendment.
 Additional challenges are in progress in state and federal courts.

 Some local governments have banned the possession of assault weapons, prior to the preemption deadline of July 20, 2013 (see below).
+On June 30, 2026, the U.S. Supreme Court agreed to consider a challenge to Cook County's assault weapons ban.

 It is illegal to manufacture, deliver, sell, or purchase a magazine for a rifle or shotgun that holds more than 10 rounds of ammunition, or a magazine for a handgun that holds more than 15 rounds.
 The possession of such magazines is legal only on private property such as a home or gun range, or when traveling to or from such a location.
 The magazine capacity restrictions are part of the same law, passed on January 10, 2023, that barred the sale of assault weapons, and are subject to the same legal challenges described above.